hoheinzollern/interval/README.md

   - `i_delay`

     Prevent Coq from verifying the generated proof at invocation time.
     Instead, Coq will check the proof term at `Qed` time.
-This makes the tactics `interval` and `integral` instant.
+This makes the tactics `interval`, `integral`, and `root` instant.
 But it also means that failures, if any, will only be detected at `Qed` time, possibly with an inscrutable error message.
 This parameter is thus meant to be used when editing a proof script for which the tactics are already known to succeed.
-For the tactics `interval_intro` and `integral_intro`, computations are still performed (the risk of failure is thus negligible), but the `i_delay` parameter delays their verification to `Qed` time.
-This makes these tactics twice as fast.
-This is especially useful when looking for optimal values for parameters such as `i_prec` and `i_degree`.
+For the tactics `interval_intro`, `integral_intro`, and `root_intro`, computations
+    are performed anyway (the risk of failure is thus negligible), but the `i_delay` parameter postpones their verification until `Qed` time.
+This makes these tactics twice as fast and is especially useful when optimizing the arguments of `i_prec`, `i_degree`, etc. For the degenerate forms of `interval_intro`, `integral_intro`, and `root_intro`, the `i_delay` parameter is always passed implicitly.

   - `i_decimal`